ultimape/PixelAntColony/README.md

 ## About
 Pixel Ant Colony is an open source ant simulation game.

-It is inspired by my obsession with ants.
 I am attempting to implement a physically based simulation of scent trails and a realistic behavior model (within the limitations of a 2d environment.
+It originates from by my obsession with ants.

-This was originally contracted as a small project by a 3rd party as a benefactor.
-I plan on growing this project out to a much grander design once I meet the requirements.
+This was originally contracted as a small project by a 3rd benefactor.
+I plan on growing this project out to a much grander design once I meet their requirements.
 Our hope is to create something to share our interest in ants and inspire others to learn more about them.

 ## Features